canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

     --------------------------------------------------------
     TOTAL                         25     10    60%

-    # You can also get an html report with the following
+    # You can also get an HTML report with the following
     # it is very convenient as you can see file per file what lines are covered
     # in
     (checkbox_venv) > python3 -m coverage html

-As you can see we are way below the coverage target but this is difficult to fix, we should add an end to end test of the main function, so that we cover it but, most importantly, we leave trace in the test file of an expected usage of the script.
+As you can see we are way below the coverage target (90%) but this is difficult to fix, we should add an end to end test of the main function, so that we cover it but, most importantly, we leave trace in the test file of an expected usage of the script.
 Add the following to ``tests/test_network_available.py``